Deborah O'Neill

-Deborah Mary O'Neill (born 4 June 1961) is an Australian politician who has served as a Senator for New South Wales since 2013.
+Deborah Mary O'Neill (born 4 June 1961) is an Australian politician who has served as a Senator for New South Wales with the Australian Labor Party since 2013.
+She previously served as Member of Parliament for Robertson from 2010 to 2013.
 Before entering politics O'Neill was a school teacher and university academic.
-She is a member of the Australian Labor Party and formerly represented the seat of Robertson as a member of the House of Representatives from 2010 to 2013.
+In her Senate role, she has been described as taking "a fierce approach to accountability."
+In June 2023, O'Neill was appointed to chair the newly formed Parliamentary Joint Committee on Corporations and Financial Services.
+In this role, the committee has largely focused on failures of governance and public accountability amongst the large consulting firms Deloitte, EY, KPMG and PwC.

 Early life

-O'Neill was born on 4 June 1961 in Parramatta, New South Wales.
-She grew up in Western Sydney, one of six children born to Irish Catholic immigrants Mary and Jim O'Neill; her mother was born in Thomastown and her father in Cork.
-She held Irish citizenship by descent until renouncing it prior to the 2010 election.
+O'Neill was born in Parramatta, New South Wales.
+She grew up in Western Sydney, one of six children born to Irish Catholic immigrants Mary and Jim O'Neill.
+Her mother was born in Thomastown and her father in Cork, though they met in Manchester, England.
+Drawn by a sense of opportunity and the image "of washing drying in the sun in their own backyard", they migrated to Australia.

 O'Neill attended Catholic primary schools in Marayong and Girraween and high school at St Patrick's College, Campbelltown.
+At age 11, she took it upon herself to manage the invoicing for her parents' construction and plant hire business, which they had financed by selling the family home.

-She began an arts degree, but withdrew when her younger sister, Helen, was diagnosed with acute myeloid leukemia.
+O'Neill began an arts degree, but withdrew when her younger sister, Helen, was diagnosed with acute myeloid leukemia.
 With her passing, O'Neill returned to tertiary studies, fulfilling a promise she made to her sister to become a teacher.
 O'Neill completed a Bachelor of Arts at the University of Sydney and University of New England, a Diploma of Teaching and Master of Arts at Australian Catholic University, and a graduate diploma at Deakin University.

-Before entering politics, O'Neill worked as a high school teacher and academic in the Faculty of Education and Arts at The University of Newcastle, Central Coast Campus.
-O'Neill taught at Mercy Catholic College Chatswood - where she met her fellow teacher Paul - then at St Edward's College, East Gosford, and Corpus Christi College.
-She moved to the Central Coast after she and Paul married.
+When interviewed in 2023, O'Neill indicated that family and community life gave her a strong sense of social justice, which propelled her first into a teaching a career, then politics.
+Following university, she worked as a high school teacher and later as an academic in the Faculty of Education and Arts at the University of Newcastle, Central Coast Campus.
+O'Neill taught at Mercy Catholic College Chatswood, where she would meet her future husband, then at St Edward's College, East Gosford, and Corpus Christi College.
+After marrying she moved to the Central Coast where the couple have raised their three children.
+It is reported that, having established her home, and pregnant with their third child, O'Neill heard Paul Keating's 1996 speech on creating a modern Australia; and then decided to join the Labor Party.